Sarah McBride: Early life

+Social and political activism

-Prior to coming out, McBride was a campaign staffer in Delaware, working on several campaigns including Delaware Attorney General Beau Biden's 2010 campaign and Governor Jack Markell's 2008 campaign.
+McBride has said that she has been interested in politics since she was a child.
+She worked as a staffer on several campaigns in Delaware, including that of Governor Jack Markell in 2008 and of Delaware attorney general Beau Biden in 2010.
 In 2011, McBride was elected student body president at American University.
-During her last week as student body president, McBride gained international attention when she came out as a transgender woman in her college's student newspaper, The Eagle.
+During her last week as student body president in 2012, McBride gained international attention when she came out as a transgender woman in her college's student newspaper, The Eagle.

 McBride's coming out was featured on NPR, The Huffington Post, and by Lady Gaga's Born This Way Foundation.
-After coming out, McBride received a call from Delaware Attorney General Beau Biden, saying, "Sarah, I just wanted you to know, I'm so proud of you.
+After coming out, McBride received a call from Attorney General of Delaware Beau Biden, saying, "Sarah, I just wanted you to know, I'm so proud of you.
 I love you, and you're still a part of the Biden family."
-Vice President Joe Biden expressed similar sentiments, sharing that he was proud of her and happy for her.
+U.S. President Joe Biden ([Vice President at the time]) expressed similar sentiments, sharing that he was proud of her and happy for her.

 In 2012, McBride interned at the White House, becoming the first openly transgender woman to work there in any capacity.
-McBride worked in the White House Office of Public Engagement and Intergovernmental Affairs, where she worked on LGBT issues.
-In a speech in May 2015, Second Lady Jill Biden told Sarah's story.
+McBride worked in the White House Office of Public Engagement and Intergovernmental Affairs, where she worked on LGBTQ issues.
+In a speech in May 2015, Second Lady Jill Biden told McBride's story.
 She added, "we believe young people should be valued for who they are, no matter what they look like, where they're from, the gender with which they identify, or who they love."

-In January 2013, McBride joined the board of directors of Equality Delaware and quickly became the state's leading advocate for legal protections and hate crimes legislation for transgender Delawareans.
+In January 2013, McBride joined the board of directors of Equality Delaware and quickly became the state's leading advocate for legal protections and hate crime legislation for transgender Delawareans.
 McBride and her family led the lobbying effort for legislation protecting Delawareans from discrimination on the basis of gender identity and expression in employment, housing, insurance, and public accommodations.
-In addition to serving as the primary spokesperson for the legislation, McBride's close relationship with Governor Jack Markell and Attorney General Beau Biden was credited with getting both elected officials vocally behind the bill.
+In addition to serving as the primary spokesperson for the legislation, McBride built on her close relationship with Governor Jack Markell and Attorney General Beau Biden to gain the vocal support of both officials behind the bill.
 The legislation passed the state senate by a margin of one vote and the state house by a vote of 24–17.
-The amended bill was then re-passed by the state senate and immediately signed into law by Markell in June 2013.
+An amended bill was re-passed by the state senate and immediately signed into law by Markell in June 2013.